Pareto Manifold Learning: Tackling multiple tasks via ensembles of single-task models: Method

 \begin{claim} Let \( \{\bm{\theta}_t^* \in\calR: t\in [T]\}\) be the optimal ensemble parameters retrieved at the end of training by \Autoref{algo:full} and let \( \calS \) be the their convex hull.
-Then \( \calS \) is a Pareto Subspace. \end{claim}
+Then \( \calS \) is a Pareto Subspace. \looseness=-1 \end{claim} \looseness=-1

 Note that we have chosen a convex hull parameterization of the weight space, but there are other options, such as Bezier curves or other nonlinear paths \citep{Wortsman_Horton_Guestrin_etal_2021,Draxler_Veschgini_Salmhofer_etal_2018}.
-However, the universal approximation theorem implies no loss of generality for our design choice.
-In practice, \Autoref{claim} is validated by uniformly sampling the discovered subspace and the definition of a \textit{Pareto Subspace} is relaxed to conform to the nonconvex settings of Deep Learning.
+However, the universal approximation theorem implies no loss of generality for our design choice and \autoref{theorem:universal_approximation} attests to the existence of such parameterizations.
+In practice, \Autoref{claim} is validated by uniformly sampling the discovered subspace and the definition of a \textit{Pareto Subspace} is relaxed to conform to the nonconvex settings of Deep Learning, i.e., points are called Pareto optimal if the characterization holds in an open neighborhood rather than globally. \begin{theorem} Given a compact $A \subset \mathbb{R}^D$ and a family of continuous mappings $f_n: A \rightarrow \mathbb{R}^{D'}, n = 1, \dots, N$, for any $\epsilon > 0$, there exists a ReLU multi-layer perceptron $f$ with two different weight parameterizations $\bm{\theta}$ and $\bm{\theta}^\prime$, such that \( \forall n \in \{ 1, \dots, N \}, \exists \alpha \in [0,1], \forall \xx \in A, \)

+\end{theorem} The proof is given in \autoref{appendix:proof}. \Autoref{theorem:universal_approximation} grounds the geometrical intuition; due to overparameterization and the universal approximation theorem the Pareto Front admits a linear paramaterization.